massalabs/massa/docs/rfc_ledger_unif.md

   production_stats: ProductionStats

   /// set deferred credits indexed by target slot (can be set to 0 to cancel some, in case of slash)
-  /// ordered structure to ensure iteration order is deterministic
+  /// ordered structure to ensure slot iteration order is deterministic
   deferred_credits: BTreeMap<Slot, Map<Address, Amount>>,
 }
 ```